-- (A) Fish: Affected 1,000 or more individuals of a schooling species or 50 or more individuals of a non-schooling species.
-Fish will be identified as schooling or nonschooling at the time of the mortality. - (B) Birds: Affected 200 or more individuals of a flocking species, or 50 or more individuals of a songbird species, or 5 or more individuals of a predatory species. - (C) Mammals, reptiles, amphibians: Affected 50 or more individuals of a relatively common or herding species or 5 or more individuals of a rare or solitary species.
+- (A) Fish: Affected 1,000 or more individuals of a schooling species or 50 or more individuals of a non-schooling species. - (B) Birds: Affected 200 or more individuals of a flocking species, or 50 or more individuals of a songbird species, or 5 or more individuals of a predatory species. - (C) Mammals, reptiles, amphibians: Affected 50 or more individuals of a relatively common or herding species or 5 or more individuals of a rare or solitary species.